 Understanding the rationale behind these observations is critical to applying newfound knowledge efficiently.
 The effectiveness of virtual roundtables rests heavily on exploring the basis of your participants’ strategies for resolving the issues they face in their organisations.
 It’s just like unlocking any door: it’s not enough to have the key; you have to turn it to enter.

 Where should I look for a suitable moderator?

-  The biggest challenge faced by virtual roundtable organisers is ensuring all participants are comfortable enough to engage one another in a discussion.
+The biggest challenge faced by organisers when planning virtual roundtables is ensuring all participants are comfortable enough to engage one another in a discussion.
 Without that comfort, maybe just one or two of your guests will command the discussion and, consequently, bury the ideas of other participants.